 Energy savings using the industry’s highest turndown ratios

-Theris-TX includes full airflow control for the high air change rates required in operating suites.
-One Theris controller can manage temperature control, humidity control, pressure monitoring, network integration and up to 5,000 cubic feet per minute of airflow.
+Our venturi valve solutions and airflow automation & control systems include full airflow control for the high air change rates required in operating suites.
+A single controller can manage temperature control, humidity control, pressure monitoring, network integration and up to 5,000 cubic feet per minute of airflow.

 For more information, contact us.